OpenNebula/docs/source/operation/sunstone_enduser/groupadmin_view.rst

 Group Admin View
 ========================

-.. todo:: explain how to manage networking with Virtual Routers

 The role of a Group Admin is to manage all the virtual resources of the Group, including the creation of new users.
 When one of these Group Admin users access Sunstone, they get a limited version of the cloud administrator view.
 You can read more about OpenNebula's approach to Groups and VDC's from the perspective of different user roles in the :ref:`Understanding OpenNebula <understand>` guide.

 Group administrators can also access the :ref:`simplified Cloud View <cloud_view>` if they prefer to.